Guidance

 1.1 Incorporation

-Incorporation is the process by which a new or existing business registers as a limited company.
+Incorporation is the process where a new or existing business registers as a limited company.
 A company is a legal entity with a separate identity from those who own or run it.
-The vast majority of companies are limited liability companies where the liability of the members is limited by shares or by guarantee.
+Most companies are limited liability companies where the liability of the members is limited by shares or by guarantee.

 A business cannot operate as a limited company until it has been incorporated at Companies House under the Companies Act 2006.
-Establishing your business as a company means the directors are required to file certain documents every year such as annual accounts and a confirmation statement.
-They must also inform Companies House about any changes, such as the appointment or resignation of directors or a change to the company’s registered office.
+Incorporating your business as a company means the directors will need to file documents every year, such as annual accounts and a confirmation statement.
+They must also tell Companies House about any changes, such as the appointment or resignation of directors or a change to the company’s registered office.

-It may be worthwhile seeking professional advice from a solicitor or accountant before deciding whether an incorporated company is the best way for you to run your business.
+You may need to seek professional advice before deciding if incorporating a company is the best way to run your business.

 1.2 Who can incorporate a company

-One or more persons can form a company by subscribing their names to a memorandum of association and stating that they wish to form the company for lawful purposes.
-In law, ‘person’ includes individuals, companies and other bodies.
+One or more people can form a company by subscribing their names to a memorandum of association and stating that they wish to form the company for lawful purposes.
+In law, a ‘person’ also includes companies and other bodies.

 1.3 Types of company

-1. Private company limited by shares: This company has a share capital and the liability of each member is limited to the amount, if any, unpaid on their shares.
+This company has a share capital.
+The liability of each member is limited to the amount unpaid on their shares (if any).
 A private company cannot offer its shares for sale to the general public.

-2. Private company limited by guarantee: This company does not have a share capital and its members are guarantors rather than shareholders.
-The members’ liability is limited to the amount they agree to contribute to the company’s assets if it is wound up.
+This company does not have a share capital.
+Its members are ‘guarantors’ instead of shareholders.
+The liability of each member is limited to the amount they agree to contribute to the company’s assets, if it’s wound up.

 Read about Flat management companies, right to manage (RTM) companies and commonhold associations.